chiliseek/greenhouse_automation/README.md

 # WIP: Greenhouse automation with the RPi and python
-## : The following text is still riddled with spelling errors.
+## : The following text is still riddled with spelling mistakes and plain errors.
 I'm writing this on mobile in my work breaks so there will be a lot of mistakes until I have the time to revisit and proof read properly.
 ### Introduction
 This is my first python project.
 Its an attempt to automate a greenhouse with python.
 Starting small, I'll automate a seedling heat mat and I'm going to expand the scope of the project as I'll progress.
 At the moment the script is running on a RPi Zero which it total overkill.
 The plan is to port the script to MicroPython and run it on an ESP8266/ESP32.